apache/airflow/dev/breeze/SELECTIVE_CHECKS.md

 ## Selective check decision rules

-* `Full tests` case is enabled when the event is PUSH, or SCHEDULE or we miss commit info or any of the important environment files (setup.py, setup.cfg, provider.yaml, Dockerfile, build scripts) changed or when `full tests needed` label is set.
+* `Full tests` case is enabled when the event is PUSH, or SCHEDULE or we miss commit info or any of the important environment files (pyproject.toml, Dockerfile, build scripts) changed or when `full tests needed` label is set.
 That enables all matrix combinations of variables (representative) and all possible test type.
 No further checks are performed.
 * Python, Kubernetes, Backend, Kind, Helm versions are limited to "defaults" only unless `Full tests` mode